Payment Card Processing

 IMPORTANT NOTE: This section is intended only to be used as a high-level overview and guideline for surcharging and convenience fees.
 The merchant is responsible to verify and stay up to date on the requirements as they may differ depending on location, specific agreements, or change over time.

-Surcharging vs. Convenience Fee
+Surcharging vs. Convenience Fees

-• Surcharge: a fee charged to recoup some of the costs associated with running a credit card transaction.
+• Surcharge: A fee charged to recoup some of the costs associated with running a credit card transaction.

 Surcharging Rules